Logo

 Lewis Stone played adventurers in the dinosaur epic The Lost World with Wallace Beery and The Mask of Fu Manchu with Boris Karloff, and a police captain in Bureau of Missing Persons.

-In 1937, Lewis Stone got the role which became his most famous, that of honest and kind-hearted Judge James Hardy in the Andy Hardy film series, starring Mickey Rooney.
+In 1937, Lewis Stone first appeared in the role which became his most famous, that of wise and kindly Judge James Hardy in the Andy Hardy film series, starring Mickey Rooney.

 Lewis Stone appeared as the judge in 14 of the 16 Hardy movies, beginning with You're Only Young Once.